hpl002/Masters_Implementation/readme.md

 9. Discrete-Event Simulation and System Dynamics for Management Decision Making by Sally Brailsford, Leonid Churilov, and Brian Dangerfield

+10. Comparison of discrete event simulation tools in an academic environment

 ## Concepts
 The functionality offerent by the services tie into the concepts and aims that we wish to fulfill.
 ### Mining different perspectives